chavit/TrafficMonitoring/README.md

-# TeleNoise: A Network-Noise Module for In-Band Real-Time Telemetry
+# TeleNoise: A Network-Noise Layer for Real-Time In-Band Telemetry (Code for Evaluation)
 This repository contains the code reproducing the experimental evaluation in the paper "TeleNoise: A Network-Noise Module for In-Band Real-Time Telemetry"